williamsnell/ws_content/content/posts/latent_space/index.md

 Spaces with dimensionality higher than 3 or 4 might be outside of our lived experience, but that doesn't mean they don't exist, or that they can't be useful.
-For example, hyperspace frequently shows up in neural networks, and by learning to explore hyperspace, we hope to get a better understanding of how they work.
+For example, hyperspace frequently shows up in neural networks.
+By learning to explore hyperspace, we can try gain a better understanding of how they work.

 The motivating